-EDX Setup 4
+4 EDX Setup

 To begin using the EDX, it is recommended that you set it up to suit your specific needs and equipment.

-You can access the SETUP menu with the soft keys.
-See Common Configurations on page 40 to view some common configurations.
+Access the SETUP menu from the display screen by using the soft keys.
+Press the Arrow key to move to the next display screen.
+Press the Setup soft key (refer to Figure 3.2).
+See Common Configurations on page 59 to view some common configurations.